Stay right here for our final news roundup and information overload.

 Democrats have called them cages, though.

-I wish they would have said that back during the Biden administration and back when Democrats were in the White House and they were piling people on top of each other on cement floors, uh, and literally didn't have two feet to move.
+I wish they would have said that back during the Biden administration and back when Democrats were in the White House and they were piling people on top of each other on cement floors and literally didn't have two feet to move.

-And then you know, in the same interview, Christy Noam is confronted, you know, over reports that of thousands of unanswered calls to FEMA after the Texas flood, which is not true.
+And then, you know, in the same interview, Christy Noam is confronted over reports of thousands of unanswered calls to FEMA after the Texas flood, which is not true.

 Listen.

-Why did it take so long to extend those false?
+Why did it take so long to extend those contracts?

 Those contracts were in place.